 About the European Social Survey European Research Infrastructure – ESS ERIC

-The European Social Survey (ESS) is an academically driven cross-national survey that has been conducted every two years across Europe since 2001.
+The European Social Survey (ESS) is an academically driven cross-national survey that has been conducted across Europe since its establishment in 2001.
+Every two years, face-to-face interviews are conducted with newly selected, cross-sectional samples.

 The survey measures the attitudes, beliefs and behaviour patterns of diverse populations in more than thirty nations.
 The main aims of the ESS are:

-The ESS data is available free of charge for non-commercial use and can be downloaded from this webiste after a short registration.
+The ESS data is available free of charge for non-commercial use and can be downloaded from this website after a short registration.

 The ESS ERIC subscribes to the Declaration on Ethics of the International Statistical Institute.